Guidelines and Copy Samples

 - Endorsements (e.g., “recommended by four out of five customers” or “used by professional golfers”).

-- Must begin with the standard introductory phrase “Support for WUOT comes from” followed by the underwriter’s name.
+- Must begin with the standard introductory phrase “Support for WUOT comes from” followed by the corporate supporter’s name.

 - May be up to 15 seconds long, including the standard WUOT introductory phrase referenced above.

-- Beyond the introductory phrase, an underwriting announcement may repeat the organization’s name a maximum of one additional time and identify the organization through:
+- Beyond the introductory phrase, a corporate support announcement may repeat the organization’s name a maximum of one additional time and identify the organization through:

 • Neutral description of products, services or capabilities.